caseyg/awesome/TOPICS.md

 *   [TheAcharya/Airlift](https://github.com/TheAcharya/Airlift) - Upload & Merge Data with Attachments to Airtable

-*   [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - LLM based autonomous agent that conducts deep local and web research on any topic and generates a long report with citations.
+*   [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - An LLM agent that conducts deep research (local and web) on any given topic and generates a long report with citations.

 *   [apache/airflow](https://github.com/apache/airflow) - Apache Airflow - A platform to programmatically author, schedule, and monitor workflows